St. Francis of Assisi Parish

 Additional Spaces

-In 1995 the small chapel to the right of the altar was renovated into a space where adoration of the Blessed Sacrament could more easily take place.
+In 1995 a small storage area to the right of the altar was renovated into a chapel where adoration of the Blessed Sacrament could more easily take place.
 Parishioners sign up for hour-long intervals of prayer before the Eucharist.
-The chapel contains modern stained glass windows and a crucifix icon as well as icons of various saints.
-The church’s confessional is also located in this chapel.
+The chapel contains modern stained glass windows and a crucifix icon, as well as a statue of the parish’s patron saint.
+The chapel was renovated in 2023-2024 in accordance with rules of the Historical Society, which provided some of the funding for the entire project.

-The votive shrines of Christ the King in the narthex (photo at left) and St. Francis on the northwest wall of the nave (photo at right) are places of devotional prayer.
+The votive shrine of Christ the King in the new baptistry is a place of devotional prayer.
 Often those who pray light a votive candle as a reminder of the vigilant hope we have in Christ our Light.
-In 2008 two stained-glass windows from Dixon Studios in Staunton were added behind the Christ the King shrine, one angel holding the “Alpha” sign, the other with an “Omega,” the first and last letters of the Greek alphabet, signifying that Christ is the beginning and the end of all things.
+In 2008 two stained-glass windows from Dixon Studios in Staunton were added behind the shrine, one angel holding the “Alpha” sign, the other with an “Omega,” the first and last letters of the Greek alphabet, signifying that Christ is the beginning and the end of all things.

-A fairly recent addition is the shrine of Our Lady of Guadalupe (photo at left), who has been designated patroness of the Americas and of the unborn.
-The parish grounds also include a garden with a shrine to the Virgin of Guadalupe, a focus of prayer for prolife causes.
+Also located in the baptistry is the shrine of Our Lady of Guadalupe, who has been designated patroness of the Americas and of the unborn.

 Statue of Our Lady and Child